jgm/pandocfilters/README.rst

     package is available.
 Also assumes that ImageMagick's convert is in the path.
 Images are put in the ``tikz-images`` directory.

-Cleanup after run
+API documentation
 -----------------

-By default most filters create a directory ``...-images`` to save temporary files.
+By default most filters use ``get_filename4code`` to create a directory ``...-images`` to save temporary files.
 This directory doesn't get removed as it can be used as a cache so that later pandoc runs don't have to recreate files if they already exist.
 The directory is generated in the current directory.

-If you prefer to have a clean directory after the run of the pandoc filter, you can set an environment variable ``PANDOCFILTER_CLEANUP`` to the value ``true`` which forces the code to create a real temporary directory that will be removed after the filter has finished.
+If you prefer to have a clean directory after running pandoc filters, you can set an environment variable ``PANDOCFILTER_CLEANUP`` to any non-empty value such as `1` which forces the code to create a temporary directory that will be removed by the end of execution.